-I was born in Paisley in 1982, and spent most of my life growing up in Lochfield, Foxbar and Ferguslie.
-I also spent a few years in Falkirk.
+I was born in Paisley in 1982 and grew up in the vibrant neighbourhoods of Lochfield, Foxbar, and Ferguslie—with a few years in Falkirk thrown in for good measure.

-My first job in meteorology was with the Met Office, working as a weather observer at Middle Wallop army air base in Hampshire.
+At 18, I headed south to study meteorology at Reading University.
+That’s where the weather bug truly took hold.
+My first job in the field was with the Met Office, where I worked as a weather observer at Middle Wallop army air base in Hampshire—yes, that really is its name!

 I started working for STV as the sole weather presenter in August 2007, after the channel had a gap of several years without a presenter.